ArctosDB/documentation-wiki/_documentation/taxonomy.markdown

 be higher taxon terms, such as "Animalia," ICZN-type genus-species-subspecies concatenations, ICBN-type genus-species-infraspecific rank-infraspecific epithet concatenations, or nonbiological taxonomy terms ("Granite").
-The sole distinguishing feature of this field is that a curator, usually a taxonomist, considers the name to be formal taxonomy.
+A distinguishing feature of this field is that a curator, usually a taxonomist, considers the name to be formal taxonomy.